JohnHinkle/exercise-04/README.md

 # exercise-04
-ADA Spring 2025, John Hinkle
+ADA Spring 2025, John Hinkle and Thi Yen Do